Hakimi named in Morocco squad amid French rape case

 RABAT: Paris Saint-Germain defender Achraf Hakimi, charged with rape in France, was called into the Morocco squad Monday for friendly games against Brazil and Peru.

-One of the stars of Morocco's historic charge to the semi-finals of the World Cup last year, Hakimi was charged earlier this month of allegedly raping a 24-year-old woman.
+One of the stars of Morocco's historic charge to the semi-finals of the World Cup last year, Hakimi was charged earlier this month with allegedly raping a 24-year-old woman.

 Hakimi allegedly paid for his accuser to travel to his home on February 25 in the Paris suburb of Boulogne-Billancourt while his wife and children were away on holiday.